hedyHe/Caf4AV/README.md

 <img src = './images/caf.png' width="500">
 </div>

-the first two step (attribute selection and error detection require human involvement) are not included in this repository.
+the first two modules (attribute selection and error detection require human involvement) are not included in this repository.

-The repository is only for the third step 'Synsets Mining', which is a fully-automatic process.
+The repository is only for the third module 'Synsets Mining', which is a fully-automatic process.

 ### Dependencies